tazzaoui/golb/src/binary_bomb_0.md

 ---
-Author: Taha Azzaoui
+author: Taha Azzaoui
-Date: Wed Dec 20 00:00:00 EST 2017
+date: 2017-12-20
-Title: The Binary Bomb Project: Part 0
+title: The Binary Bomb Project- Part 0
+categories:
+    - reverse-engineering
+    - assembly
 ---

-First, a quick note to the NSA agent reading this web-page after it has been flagged by a web crawler: the phrase \"The Binary Bomb Project\" explicitly refers to the innocent programming exercise described below and nothing else.
-Great, now that that\'s out of the way, let\'s get started
+First, a quick note to the NSA agent reading this web-page after it has been flagged by a web crawler: the phrase "The Binary Bomb Project" explicitly refers to the innocent programming exercise described below and nothing else.
+Great, now that that's out of the way, let's get started

 ### Introduction

-The art of reverse engineering is a useful one indeed, applicable to the defense against malicious (proprietary) software, the ability to better understand the behavior of one\'s own programs, the ability to identify potential optimizations, and much more.
+The art of reverse engineering is a useful one indeed, applicable to the defense against malicious (proprietary) software, the ability to better understand the behavior of one's own programs, the ability to identify potential optimizations, and much more.
 In general, a better understanding of the underlying behavior of software can lead to significant improvements in correctness and performance.
 For these